 - avoiding artificial sweeteners, which may cause bloating

 - drinking plenty of water, which helps to reduce constipation

 - eating a diet that contains high-fiber foods that promote digestion, such as fruits, vegetables, and whole grains

-- eating several small meals each day instead of fewer larger ones
+- eating several small meals per day instead of fewer, larger ones